 If you applied and qualified for Extra Help through your state, your state's rules may require you to tell them about changes in your circumstances.
 Contact your State Medical Assistance (Medicaid) office for more information.
-Visit Medicaid.gov/about-us/where-can-people-get-help-medicaid-chip/index.html to get the phone number for your state Medicaid office.
+You can get the phone number for your state Medicaid office by visiting Medicaid.gov/about-us/beneficiaryresources/index.html#statemenu.